Support, Treatment, and Resilience Program

 Staff and Associates

-At STAR, our clinical social worker works together with our psychiatrists.
+At STAR, our psychologists and clinical social workers work together with our psychiatrists.
 The team strives to build trusting and collaborative relationships with patients and family members in a caring and supportive environment.

 The STAR Program operates within the Division of Psychotic Disorders, led by Dost Öngür, MD, PhD.